kenkunz/svelte-fsm/README.md

 ### Event invocation

 Conceptually, invoking an event on an FSM object is _asking it to do something_.
-The object decides _what_ to do based on what state its in.
+The object decides _what_ to do based on what state it's in.
 The most natural syntax for _asking an object to do something_ is simply a function call.
 Event invocations can include arguments, which are passed to matching actions.
 ```javascript